US gymnast tests positive for Covid four days before Olympic opening ceremony

 Kara Eaker is one of the four alternates on the women’s team and is reported to have tested positive for the virus on Monday.
 While her name was not initially released by Japanese officials for reasons of privacy, her identity was later confirmed by her coach Al Fong.

 KSHB reports that Ms Eaker is feeling fine and is asymptomatic.
-Ms Eaker has previously told the channel that she had been vaccinated against COVID-19.
+Ms Eaker has previously told the channel that she had been vaccinated against Covid-19.

 The team’s four alternates, who along with Ms Eaker are Kayla DiCello, Emma Malabuyo and Leanne Wong, have been rooming and training together, but are not thought to have been in close contact with the six gymnasts chosen to represent the US at this year’s games.